Nazarbayev Center: The Independent Kazakhstan Gallery

-The exhibition consist of 100 exhibits from the funds of the Museum.
-It includes unique books in Arabic, the Koran, rare Orthodox icons and originals of icons with foldable side flaps, a censer and candlesticks..
+The exhibition consists of 100 exhibits from the funds of the museum.
+It includes unique books in Arabic, the Koran, rare Orthodox icons and originals of icons with foldable side flaps, a censer and candlesticks.

 The Astana: the Past and the Present Gallery

 The Astana: the Past and the Present gallery is about the history and culture of Astana.

 The gallery includes artifacts from the ancient settlement of Bozok, historical documents, photos, life subjects, utensils, clothes and other exhibits.

 The Art Gallery

 The Art Gallery presents the works of Kazakh artists, including: